Online Success Checklist

 - Purchase ore rent any required textbooks.
 Find them at the TC3 Bookstore.

 - Familiarize yourself with the College’s Academic Standards and Grading Policies.

 - Review the Implications of Beginning a College Transcript.

-- Understand the log-in policy.
-You are expected to log in to your course at least three times per week.
-If you do not participate in class for two consecutive weeks, you will be viewed as not attending the course and will be administratively withdrawn, which appears on your transcript as an AW.
+- If you do not participate in class for two consecutive weeks, you will be viewed as not attending the course and will be administratively withdrawn, which appears on your transcript as an AW.

 - Review the deadlines for dropping and withdrawing, which are posted on the College’s Academic Calendar.
 Online courses follow the College’s Academic Calendar.
 Usually, online courses start earlier than your high school begins the school year; also, school breaks may not align.
 You are responsible for submitting your work according the course outline’s schedule, regardless of whether you have classes at your high school that day.

 - If the student needs to drop or withdraw from the class, an Official Change of Schedule Form must be completed and submitted by the deadline.

 - Log into your myTC3 and Blackboard accounts and review the course materials.

 - If you are having trouble navigating the online course environment, review the Blackboard Orientation again and contact Tech Support for assistance.

 - Print the course outline with due dates and decide on regular times during the week to log in to the course.